 Unfortunately, as progress happens, changes need to be made.
 This is exactly what GM employees are facing currently.

-Almost akin to the way Tesla announced its companywide purge of a few thousand employees, GM has followed suit in sending out an email prior to the beginning of the workday informing most of their white collar workers of layoffs that will begin impacting the company as a whole.
+Almost akin to the way Tesla careers purge of a few thousand employees, GM has followed suit in sending out an email prior to the beginning of the workday informing most of their white collar workers of layoffs that will begin impacting the company as a whole.
 In the email, there was an apparent indication that there will be a massive layoff of around 4,000 of GM’s white collared workers with a potential for more to follow in the coming weeks.

 According to a current IT personnel at GM, those who have only been employed 6-8 years will be provided “very small” severance packages.
-While those who have served for 12 or more years at the company the individuals will be provided the same severance as those who took the buyout last year which equates to half a years’ worth of pay and continued health benefits after termination of employment.
+While those who have served for 12 or more years at the company the individuals will be provided the same severance as those who took the GM buyout last year which equates to half a years’ worth of pay and continued health benefits after termination of employment.

 This is also coupled with the grueling process of employee eliminations beginning at 9:30 this morning occurring in 30-minute intervals and concluding tonight at 6:30, leaving most of the employees on edge.

 For most, this didn’t come to a surprise for as there have been reports of layoffs occurring throughout the company on a smaller scale in the past two weeks, only these were smaller layoffs with no reason to assume the worst.
 But After receiving the email this morning, coupled with the massive number of articles released as of writing this, job security is at its weakest.
 Concerns have risen so much that an official letter released throughout the company included the following warning:

 “We all manage stress and emotion differently, and safety is a key element of our culture.
 As you know from your GM safety training if you see or hear something that may impact employee safety, please speak up.”